tubaterry/markdown-temp/devnotes.md

 Guess i should think about getting the idea out there, eh?
 Plus side: it's 800% ok to get it wrong since nobody's bothered yet!

 ## refactor plan
 How do we solve this? idk, probably a rewrite?
+Let's rewrite.
+But also let's think this through

+### language
+I'm not a developer, I'm systems/devops.
+I'm already more-or-less aware of javascript and ehhhh I don't see the personal value in writ

 ### Package architecture
 - Init: On atom load?
 Get it into the packages menu so you can add the tag.
+  - also gives me room to add more than TOC if I have that much motivation
 	- TODO: answer init questions

 #### Atom-global stuff